SwiftERM Hyper-personalisation for ecommerce email marketing

 The influence of price, vintage, region and brand on wine purchases

-The interaction between price and quality is a key area of interest in the economics field and has been extensively researched.
-In the context of wine purchasing behaviour, the general consensus is that price and perceived quality are strongly interrelated.
+The interaction between price and quality is a key area of interest in economics and has been extensively researched.
+In the context of wine purchasing behaviour, the consensus is that price and perceived quality are strongly interrelated.

 People’s views about price can be influenced by both subjective and objective knowledge.
 To a consumer, the price of a bottle of wine is not only about its affordability; it is also an important part of the wine’s perceived brand value and can add to (or detract from) its desirability.